Ziks001/IT_Projects/ISP CONNECTIVITY WITH BGP/README.md

 ## Project Overview

 This project demonstrates the design, implementation, and live verification of an enterprise network achieving **high-availability internet connectivity** through two independent ISP providers.
-It uses **Border Gateway Protocol (BGP)** for dynamic path selection and automatic failover — a real-world skill rarely seen at entry level.
+It uses **Border Gateway Protocol (BGP)** for dynamic path selection and automatic failover, a real-world skill rarely seen at entry level.

 ### Business Problem Solved
 | Requirement | Solution |